kubernetes-sigs/kind/site/content/docs/contributing/development.md

 clicking the "details" link next to the `deploy/netlify` status at the bottom of your pull request on GitHub.

-These are also predictable as `https://deploy-preview-$PR_NUMBER--k8s-kind.netlify.app/`, just replace `$PR_NUMBER` with the nuber of your Pull Request.
+These are also predictable as `https://deploy-preview-$PR_NUMBER--k8s-kind.netlify.app/`, just replace `$PR_NUMBER` with the number of your Pull Request.

+For more involved site / documentation development, you can run `make -C site serve` from the kind repo to run a local instance of the documentation, browsable at [http://localhost:1313](http://localhost:1313).
+As mentioned previously, do this you'll need to [install docker](#install-docker).

 This site has a custom hugo theme under `site/layouts` & `site/assets`.
 It's mostly relatively simple but it has a few extra features:
-- The theme layout takes a `description` parameter in page frontmatter
+- The theme layout takes a `description` parameter in page [front matter]
+  - This renders the blockquote you see just below the page title, on this page wth the text `This page is intended to provide contributors with an introduction to developing the kind project.`
-- We have a few useful but simple shortcodes
+- We have a few useful but simple custom shortcodes

 ### Shortcodes